-ATTENTION: THE WOOD BURNING STOVE IN THE BUNK HOUSE IS OUT OF ORDER UNTIL FUTHER NOTICE.
-Please call before your stay to get current water availability information.
+ATTENTION: Please call before your stay to get current water availability information.

 COLTON GUARD STATION, UT

-Status: Closed through Fri May 31 2013 Season Dates
+Status: Open through Mon Mar 31 2014 Season Dates

 OverviewColton Guard Station is located in the Colton Hollow area, approximately 5 miles west of U.S. Highway 191.
 It is near Vernal, Utah, in the Ashley National Forest.
 The Civilian Conservation Corps built the complex in 1933 as part of Franklin D. Roosevelt's New Deal instituted during the Great Depression.
 It was a residence for rangers who patrolled the forest on horseback prior to the age of modern vehicles.